* Whose bright idea was it to lock up live Free Magic nasties in the basement, anyway?

 ** And on that note, why did he try to use the blood of his family and the Abhorsens to break the Great Charter Stones?
 Why not that of the Clayr, who are ''far'' more numerous and would probably be at least a bit easier than waiting for two hundred years for a vulnerable Abhorsen to come along?
 Because the Clayr can see the future, and are especially sharp on Seeing that which pertains, personally, to them.
 Probably the only point that the Clayr's Sight would fail them would be when every other bloodline had been used to break the Great Stones -- which would leave only about two or three left.

 ** Honestly, once the Clayr Saw what Kerrigor was up to, they probably just hunkered down in the Glacier, a fortress even he couldn't conquer until he'd already destroyed all else, and waited him out except on occasions they Saw something particular they needed to do (like sending Sanar and Ryelle to advise Sabriel and Touchstone).
+Of course, it's also possible that the Clayr are simply more watered-down than the other bloodlines—in Clariel: The Lost Abhorsen, it's stated that one of the Royal bloodline holds much more strength than that of a single Clayr, and there are hundreds of people related to the Abhorsen scampering around, each with very little power indicating.
+The Clayr are just spread thin.

 * When Sam first looks at the Dog's collar, even though he doesn't know most of the Charter Marks on it, he's sure he's seen the same collection before on something, and recently. [[spoiler:This is probably because they're the same ones that are on the Kibeth ''bell'']].

 * The Dead themselves.
 The protagonists are always talking about innocent people being killed and having their spirits enslaved and hoping like heck it doesn't happen to them, but it's all too easy to forget that a lot of the baddies that are doing things of their own relatively free will, all the Greater Dead, ''used to be human as well.''
+What's more, a lot of the tools necromancers use, like Gore Crows and Mordaunts, are powered by dead spirits.

 * Midway through ''Lirael,'' the Nine Day Watch shows Lirael a vision of Nick at the Lightning Trap, in livid detail, so she knows how to find him.
 However, they only tell her about, and don't show, the vision of her on the lake with Nick.
 The kicker is that in that vision, [[spoiler: they must have seen Lirael in the stars-and-keys surcoat, and in the garb of an Abhorsen-in-Waiting.
 That means that from the moment they met Lirael coming out of her Path, they knew exactly who she was and who she was meant to be, and ''didn't tell her.'']]